hernandezhdd/Machine-Learning-Assignments/README.md

-# Machine Learning Assignments Repo

-##### Assignments from Machine Learning subject at Universidad Nacional del Sur.
+#### Repo: Assignments from Machine Learning subject at Universidad Nacional del Sur.

-## Final *Machine Learning* Project: *Transfer Learning* con las redes neuronales MobileNetV3 y EfficientNetV2B0
+## Final Project: *Transfer Learning* using the neural networks MobileNetV3 and EfficientNetV2B0

 #### Abstract
 I used transfer learning on image classification Convolutional